Enjoy the sites at Námaskarð and Krafla

 Námaskarð Pass Geography

-The most unique quality of Námaskarð is the distinct lack of vegetation.
-Much of Iceland, particularly lava fields and wide plains, are covered in different moss and even some flowers during the summer months.
+The uniqueness of Námaskarð lies in its distinct lack of vegetation.
+Much of Iceland, particularly its lava fields and wide plains, is covered in moss, including flowers during the summer months.
 However, the soil acidity and heat from the underground volcanic activity means that plant life struggles to thrive there.
 You’ll also notice fumes in the air being expelled from various fumaroles, pumping out an egg-like smell, which is also not beneficial to flora species.

-Though the lack of green might sound barren, this couldn’t be further from the truth.
-Elements and minerals brought to the earth’s surface via steam from under the ground have brought vibrant colour to the area.
+Although the lack of green might convey the impression of barrenness, this couldn’t be further from the truth.
+Elements and minerals brought to the earth’s surface via steam from under the ground make the region vibrant and colourful.
 Orange, yellow, red, green - the earth in many places is streaked with bright colours, particularly where there are holes in the ground.

 Where is Námaskarð?